 - A Phase II clinical trial in 160 patients with stroke or transient ischaemic attack (TIA) has been completed.
 It showed beneficial effects in patients treated with 120 milligrams (mg) of Revacept.

-Another Phase II clinical trial investigated Revacept in 332 patients with stable coronary artery disease (ISAR-PLASTER).
+- Another Phase II clinical trial investigated Revacept in 332 patients with stable coronary artery disease (ISAR-PLASTER).
 This study by the German Centre for Cardiovascular Research (DZHK) also showed the very good tolerability of Revacept.
-In particular, Revacept did not lead to increased bleeding despite maximum thrombocyte inhibition as part of conventional standard therapy.
+In particular, Revacept did not lead to increased bleeding despite additional platelet inhibition on top of maximum thrombocyte inhibition by conventional standard therapy.

 - Successor products derived from Revacept combine Revacept in a single molecule with additional functions.
 These products are also being developed into therapeutics together with academic partners.

 - An antibody therapeuticis intended to protect against platelet activation and, in the further course of the disease, also against stroke and heart attack.
 It is a human antibody fragment (Fab), which was jointly developed with Morphosys AG and is directed against surface receptors (GPVI) on blood platelets.
 The abbreviation Fab stands for the term “fragment antigen binding” and refers to a different site in the antibody than the “fragment cristallizable” (Fc), which is also important in this context.
 In laboratory tests, the antibody showed very high specificity and affinity, which were higher than all previously available GPVI antibodies.
 Efficacy and safety were very convincing in animal experiments.

 - Cyclic peptidesfor the therapy of thyroid diseases and their complications in the heart and eye.